yongjinkim49/Berkeley-Blockchain-Guidebook/README.md

 <!---

-> Loom is a video messaging tool that helps you get your message across through instantly shareable videos.
+> Loom is the video messaging tool that helps you get your message across through instantly shareable videos.
 >
 > With Loom, you can record your camera, microphone, and desktop simultaneously.
 Your video is then instantly available to share through Loom's patented technology.
 >